cloudflare/cloudflare-docs/products/cloudflare-one/src/content/identity/idp-integration/generic-saml.md

 # Generic SAML 2.0

-Cloudflare for Teams integrates with any identity provider that supports SAML 2.0.
-If your identity provider is not listed in the integration list of login methods on the Teams Dashboard, it can be configured using SAML 2.0 (or OpenID if OIDC based).
+Cloudflare Zero Trust integrates with any identity provider that supports SAML 2.0.
+If your identity provider is not listed in the integration list of login methods on the Zero Trust Dashboard, it can be configured using SAML 2.0 (or OpenID if OIDC based).
 Generic SAML can also be used if you would like to pass additional SAML headers or claims for an IdP in the integration list.

 Most identity providers allow users to create an **application**.
 In this context, an application is a set of parameters that the identity provider will then pass on to Cloudflare to establish an integration.